commons-app/commons-app-documentation/Press-release-[Draft].md

 **Summary:**

-The Wikimedia Commons app for Android has been improved with a better design and smoother user experience, and has a new feature that displays nearby locations that need images.
+The Wikimedia Commons app for Android has been updated to version 2.0, featuring a better design and smoother user experience, new features, and multiple bug fixes.

 ### Author
 Josephine Lim